-who is medica instruct regular receive ound Instruction.
-A child of school age enrolled in the public schools homebound and unable to attend the public schools as determined by a l examination, and who is receiving approved homebound instruction or cion in the home, shall be counted for attendance purposes as if in school attendance.
-During the time such homebound student is able to instruction in the home, the District or intermediate unit or both shall e such homebound instruction or instruction in the home.
-7. Require ed court attendance.
-8. Death i n family. • ation in a project sponsored by a statewide or countywide 4-H, FFA or ed 4-H and FFA group, upon prior written request.[1][6]
-10. ance of a religious holiday observed by bona fide religious group, upon ritten parental request.[22] hool -sponsored educational tours or trips, if the following conditions t:[6][23] a.
-The parent/guardian submits a written request for excusal at least one week prior to the absence. b.
-The student's participation has been approved by the Superintendent or designee.
-C. The adult directing and supervising the tour or trip is acceptable to the parents/guardians and the Superintendent. d.
+- 5. Recovery from accident. - 6.
+Homebound Instruction.
+A student of school age enrolled in the public schools who is homebound and unable to attend the public schools as determined by a medical examination, and who is receiving approved homebound instruction or instruction in the home, shall be counted for attendance purposes as if in regular school attendance.
+During the time such homebound student is able to receive instruction in the home, the District or intermediate unit or both shall provide such homebound instruction or instruction in the home. - 7.
+Required court attendance. - 8.
+Death in family. - 9.
+Participation in a project sponsored by a statewide or countywide 4-H, FFA or combined 4-H and FFA group, upon prior written request.[1][6] - 10.
+Participation in a musical performance in conjunction with a national veterans' organization or incorporated unit, as defined by law, for an event or funeral. - a.
+The national veterans' organization or incorporated unit must provide the student with a signed excuse, which shall include the date, location and time of the event or funeral. - b.
+The student shall furnish the signed excuse to the district prior to being excused from school. - 11.
+Observance of a religious holiday observed by a bona fide religious group, upon prior written request from the person in parental relation.[22] - 12.
+Non-school -sponsored educational tours or trips, if the following conditions are met:[6][23] - The person in parental relation submits the required documentation for excusal at least one week prior to the absence. - b.
+The student's participation has been approved by the Superintendent or designee. - c.
+The adult directing and supervising the tour or trip is acceptable to the person in parental relation and the Superintendent. - d.
 Educational trips are to equal no more than five (5) days in a school year.
 International educational trips may be given consideration for up to ten (10) days in a school year.
 In addition, trips will not be approved during state standardized testing periods.
-Trips also will not be approved for any student who has incurred ten (10) or more absences.
-12. College or postsecondary institution visit, with prior approval. rgent reasons.
-Urgent reasons shall be strictly construed and do not irregular attendance.[3][6] tours or trips ar y limit the number and duration of non-school -sponsored educational nd college or postsecondary institution visits for which excused be granted to a student during the school year.
-NOTE: the st uperintendent or designee may require a written statement signed by ate licensed health care practitioner stating the time of the student's ntment.
-Tardine ss to Scl nool- re tardy to school shall report directly to the appropriate school office.
+Trips also will not be approved for any student who has incurred ten (10) or more absences. - 13.
+College or postsecondary institution visit, with prior approval. - 14.
+Other urgent reasons. that may reasonably cause a student's absence, as well as circumstances related to homelessness and foster care.[3][6]

+The district may limit the number and duration of non-school -sponsored educational tours or trips and college or postsecondary institution visits for which excused absences may be granted to a student during the school year.

+NOTE: The Superintendent or designee may require a written statement signed by the state licensed health care practitioner stating the time of the student's appointment.